Joey-Wang-W/Somwrita---Final-Project-Team---2/README.md

 To transform sound into visual behaviour, the system performs real-time audio analysis using both Amplitude analysis and FFT spectrum analysis.
 The heartbeat signal is analyzed continuously to generate an activity value that can be shared with the visual system.
 Low-frequency energy, especially bass frequencies associated with heartbeat rhythms, is given the strongest influence.
 This process transforms audio into a dynamic emotional force that drives the behaviour of the ecosystem.

 ### Interactive Heartbeat Feedback
 User interaction directly influences the emotional system.
 The first click activates the audio environment and begins playback.
-Afterwards, clicking near the central sphere triggers an additional heartbeat pulse.
 These interactions temporarily increase the system’s activity level, causing stronger visual reactions and reinforcing the idea that emotions can be externally stimulated and amplified through interaction.

 ### External references: